DiscoverCCRI/documentation/docs/source/user_manual/experiment_workflow.md

 ### 4. Experiment Run:
 > * User: None
 > * Operator: The operator will keep the mode at TESTBED, but change the state to ready.
 Then, they will run the experiment under the control module with `./control-module.py --exp <experiment_id>`.
+This control module will not only ensure the experiment runs properly, but will also get experimental results off of the container and clean up the Docker engine, along with putting the results back on the Site-Server.
 This should start up a docker container using the compose file, which will automatically pull the container image from the local repository on the Site-Server.
 Then, the experiment will run.
 > * Portal: None
 > * Site-Server: None